adtile/Full-Tilt/README.md

 #### The standalone device orientation sensor library ####

-Full Tilt JS is a standalone JavaScript library that allows developers to use device orientation sensor data in web applications without having to resort to ugly hacks.
+Full Tilt JS is a standalone JavaScript library that allows developers to use device orientation sensor data in web applications in a consistent frame.

 This library takes device orientation data and applies a consistent calibration frame to the data output.
-It also automatically normalizes device orientation data based on the current screen orientation so your applications keep working as expected if a use rotates their screen during usage of your appications.
+It also automatically normalizes device orientation data based on the current screen orientation so your applications keep working as users rotate their screen during web application usage.

-Full Tilt JS ultimately provides developers with three different but complimentary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all the mobile web platforms and all screen orientations (portrait and landscape modes).
+Full Tilt JS ultimately provides developers with three different but complimentary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations (portrait and/or landscape).

 * [Live Demo](http://richtr.github.io/Full-Tilt-JS/examples/vr_test.html)
 * [Basic Usage](#basic-usage)